-The proposed bill establishes the State Land Oversight Board, consisting of five members elected by the public every four years, starting from the 2028 general election.
+The proposed bill establishes the State Land Oversight Board, consisting of five members elected by the public every four years starting in 2028.
 It outlines the election process, term limits, and duties of the board members, who will not receive compensation but can be reimbursed for expenses.
 The board is tasked with overseeing the filing of alternative appeals, investigating violations of the Arizona Small Business Bill of Rights, and ensuring compliance with statutory obligations by the State Land Commissioner and the Arizona State Land Department (ASLD).
-Additionally, the board has the authority to remove the Commissioner under specific conditions and must review various plans and determinations made by the Commissioner.
+Additionally, the board has the authority to remove the Commissioner under specific conditions, including providing notice and an opportunity to be heard.

-The bill also modifies existing statutes related to the conceptual land use plan and five-year disposition plans, requiring that these plans be submitted to the State Land Oversight Board for review.
-It clarifies that the Commissioner's determinations regarding the highest and best use of state lands are not valid unless affirmed by the board.
-Furthermore, it allows individuals to seek relief from the board instead of pursuing administrative actions or appeals, ensuring that the board can provide similar relief as other regulatory bodies.
-Overall, the bill aims to enhance oversight and accountability in the management of state lands.
+The bill also amends existing statutes related to the conceptual land use plan and five-year disposition plan, requiring that these plans be submitted to the State Land Oversight Board for review.
+It clarifies that the board's approval is necessary for the validity of the Commissioner's determinations regarding the highest and best use of state lands, as well as for any proposed rulemaking or enforcement actions by the ASLD.
+Furthermore, individuals may seek relief from the board instead of pursuing administrative actions or appeals, and the board can provide similar relief as other regulatory bodies.
+Overall, the bill aims to enhance oversight and accountability within the management of state lands.

 Statutes affected: